Veronica Mente: Biography

 Mente is from the Khayelitsha township in Cape Town.
 She began her career by working as a security member for the previous mayor of Cape Town.
 She was a "barefoot lawyer" in Khayelitsha who assisted workers.
 Mente was then a volunteer for the Labour Community Advice Media and Education Centre (LAMEC) in Khayelitsha.

 Mente became a member of the EFF shortly after its founding.
 She was elected to Parliament in 2014.

 In May 2019, she was re-elected for a second term as an MP.
 As of June 2019, she is a member of the Standing Committee on Public Accounts and an Alternate Member of the Standing Committee on the Auditor General.
 She became a member of the Disciplinary Committee in September 2019.

 Mente was elected EFF national chairperson at the party's second elective conference in December 2019, succeeding advocate Dali Mpofu.
+She was succeeded by Nontando Nolutshungu at the party's third elective conference in December 2024.